 Hace is usually used to describe the general "feel" of the weather — like it's warm, or cold, or windy.
 Hay and está are generally more specific.

 You could spend a lot of time trying to figure out the specific situations, but it's best to simply remember each delicious piece of weather vocabulary as a phrase.
 That way you'll never be stuck on whether to use hace or hay.

 We've got some pretty colorful expressions in English concerning the weather ("raining cats and dogs" for prime example), and the same is true in Spanish.

 Here are a few to tuck up your sleeve for when it's raining really hard:

 If all that rain is getting you down (or if someone is simply having a hard time in life), this rain-phrase means "this too will pass":

-A couple of phrases when it's cold enough to freeze the balls off a brass monkey:
+A couple of phrases when it's cold enough to freeze the toes off a polar bear: